I translated Nils Asther’s autobiography from Swedish so you don’t have to.

 This all turned out to be another life-changingly bad idea.

 What do artists do all day?
 Well, they hang around in cafes looking interesting.
 In Stockholm, Nils found a floor to sleep on and an old school friend to hang out with.
-The pair became a regular fixture in the murkier end of Stockholm nightlife.
+The pair became a regular fixture of murky city nightlife.
 One evening, going out to eat, the teenagers were approached by man with gigantic hands and even bigger feet.
 The boys must join him for dinner, he said, definitely not leering.
 Had Nils ever thought about acting?
 Did he like films?

 Nils had never seen a film.
 He certainly didn’t know he was talking to Mauritz Stiller, the man who discovered Greta Garbo.
 According to Anton Asther, actors were degenerate idiots who disgraced their families and died penniless.